-A project to upgrade The Northern Road is separately included on the Infrastructure Priority List.
-The Bringelly Road upgrade was formerly on the Infrastructure Priority List and is now under construction.
+Upgrades to The Northern Road and Bringelly Road were formerly on the Infrastructure Priority List as separate Priority Projects.
+They have since been removed and listed in Appendix A as they are under construction, with initial stages complete.

 Separate initiatives on the Infrastructure Priority List address the servicing of Western Sydney and Western Sydney Airport with rail and other public transport, as well as the preservation of transport and pipeline corridors.

+Next steps

 Proponent to complete business case development (Stage 3 of Infrastructure Australia's Assessment Framework).

-The New South Wales Government is developing a business case for the M12 Motorway component of the Western Sydney Infrastructure Plan.
+The NSW Government is developing a business case for the M12 Motorway component of the Western Sydney Infrastructure Plan, with the M12 Environmental Impact Statement displayed in October 2019.
 All other components of the initiative are under delivery, with initial stages complete.
+What's New

+121

+Glossary

 Freight rail access to Port Kembla

+Location

+Illawarra/Southern Highlands region, NSW

+Geography

+Smaller cities and regional centres

+Category

+National Connectivity

+Problem timeframe Near term (0-5 years)

+Proponent NSW Government

+Date added to the IPL February 2016

-The 2015 Australian Infrastructure Audit identified that Port Kembla would face capacity constraints in the absence of any additional rail network improvements.
+Problem The 2015 Australian Infrastructure Audit identified that Port Kembla would face capacity constraints in the absence of any additional rail network improvements.
 Port Kembla is a significant economic asset.
 Maintaining efficient movement of freight to and from the port is a nationally significant challenge.

-Currently, 60-65% of freight travelling to and from Port Kembla is transported by rail on either the Illawarra Line or the Moss Vale-Unanderra Line.
-Operations on the Illawarra Line are limited by passenger rail services in the region, resulting in disruptions to freight scheduling.
+Additionally, there is a need to improve the efficiency and reliability of freight rail movements between the Illawarra and Greater Sydney, particularly between Port Kembla and the intermodal terminals in Western Sydney.
+Around 60% of freight travelling to and from Port Kembla is transported by rail on either the Illawarra Line or the Moss Vale- Unanderra Line.
+Operations on the Illawarra Line are constrained by passenger rail services in the region, resulting in disruptions to freight scheduling.
 Freight services are often held for up to 11 hours as passenger services are given priority.
 In the long term, Port Kembla's Outer Harbour development is expected to attract overflow container traffic from Port Botany.
-The New South Wales Government has stipulated that Port Kembla should generally not accept more than 120,000 Twenty-foot Equivalent Units per annum by road.
+The NSW Government has stipulated that Port Kembla should generally not accept more than 120,000 Twenty-foot Equivalent Units per annum by road.
 This is around 10% of planned Outer Harbour container capacity.
 This is likely to lead to a significant increase in demand for rail services.

-Inadequate rail freight capacity may lead to a substantial increase in road freight, further constraining the Illawarra region's road network.

-Improve rail freight access to Port Kembla.
+Inadequate freight rail capacity may lead to a substantial increase in road freight, further constraining the Illawarra region's road network.
+Proposed initiative Improve freight rail access to Port Kembla.
 This could be through enhancements to the Illawarra and/or Moss Vale-Unanderra lines, or through future development of an alternative rail alignment to the port.
+A project to extend the Mount Murray crossing loop along the Moss Vale- Unanderra Line is currently underway.
+The extension will support trains up to 1 km long, improving accessibility for these trains to travel between Moss Vale and Port Kembla.
+Next steps Priority Initiatives Moorebank Intermodal Terminal road connections upgrade Location Western Sydney, NSW